 Bellarmine graduates of the Political Science Program are found in almost every imaginable occupation, including federal, state, and local government, the military, law, political campaigns, political fundraising, international organizations, teaching, finance, public relations, coaching, business, advertising, and higher education administration.

-Recent graduates have pursued graduate degrees at Asbury University, Auburn University, Bellarmine University, Hebrew Union College, Indiana Wesleyan University, Johns Hopkins University, Loyola University (Chicago), Morehead State University, Nagoya University (Japan), Southern College of Optometry, Spalding University, University of Cincinnati, University of Louisville, University of Melbourne (Australia), and Xavier University.
+Recent graduates have pursued graduate degrees at Asbury University, Auburn University, Bellarmine University, Hebrew Union College, Indiana Wesleyan University, Johns Hopkins University, Loyola University (Chicago), Morehead State University, Nagoya University (Japan), Ohio University, Southern College of Optometry, Spalding University, University of Cincinnati, University of Louisville, University of Melbourne (Australia), and Xavier University.

 Graduates have gone to law schools at the University of Louisville, University of Kentucky, Northern Kentucky University, St. Louis University, Washington University in St. Louis, Indiana University-Bloomington, Indiana University-Indianapolis, George Mason University, and the University of Notre Dame.